 - Don’t undermine your own policy.
 That is, don’t adopt the policy and then tell people not to worry about it.
 In fact, your policy should provide that no one can create any exceptions to the policy except with the written authorization of certain specified officers of the company.

-The personal sensibilities of some judges seem to affect whether a company is allowed to monitor employee emails and the like.
-Where employees have been looking at porn or stealing from the company, then reading their emails despite an imperfect monitoring policy often receives the judges hearty endorsement.
+The personal sensibilities of some judges seem to effect whether a company is allowed to monitor employee emails and the like.
+Where employees have been looking at porn or stealing from the company, then reading their emails despite an imperfect monitoring policy often receives the judge’s hearty endorsement.
 But when an employee is engaged in truly personal communications, the court is much more likely to slap the company on the wrist or worse.
 In fact, once you realize how many judges disagree with each other, you’ll understand that email monitoring can be a minefield.
 So watch out for the following IEDs.

 - The Limited Personal Use exception.
 This one truly proves that no good deed goes unpunished.
 When companies have bowed to the reality that their employees will be using email for personal use hopefully limited and reasonable they have written their policies to include a limited personal use exception.
 Unfortunately, this exception can create a loophole that undermines the whole policy.
 So whatever you do, don’t try to create a monitoring policy on your own.
 This is one of those tasks where you especially need knowledgeable legal guidance.

 - Company computers in home offices.
 With the rise of telecommuting, more employees are working from home.
 However, some courts are reluctant to extend the reach of a monitoring policy into peoples houses, even when company computers are used.
 If you want your monitoring policy to cover these computers and there are plenty of good reasons you should then do so expressly.